fncraft/mini-nanoGPT/README.md

 ## 🎮 User Guide

 ### Step 1: Prepare Data
 - Open the "Data Processing" page, select or paste your training text, and choose the tokenization method.
-For English text, using the GPT-2 tokenizer can yield better results.
-For Chinese, you can keep the default.
+For better results, you can check the option to use a tokenizer, which will automatically build a vocabulary based on your text content.
 - If you do not want to use a validation set for now, you can check "Do not use a validation set."
 - After completion, click "Start Processing."